Soledad Miranda

 Sound of Horror

 This is an adventure/horror movie about a small group of treasure hunters who accidentally release a terrifying invisible dinosaur.
 Filming began in Spain in 1965 and it was released in August 1966.
 Soledad looks beautiful as always, yet quite different from her well-known films of 1970.
 There is a wonderful scene where she performs a traditional Greek dance for the other members of the expedition.
 Interestingly enough, this movie starred two actresses who would go on to become cult stars of European horror movies: Soledad, of course, and also Ingrid Pitt, who said: "Soledad Miranda played my opposite number in it.
 I don't remember much about it, except that it was very cheap!"
 Visit the tribute section to read more comments about Soledad from Ingrid Pitt.
-Arturo Fernández played her love interest in this movie; he had played her love interest in Currito de la Cruz.
+Arturo Fernández played her love interest in this movie; he had just played her love interest in Currito de la Cruz.

 Soledad fans should see it because: It's another must for Soledad fans as she has a large role and this was also a movie distributed internationally.
 The movie is worth watching just for her dance!
 The biggest bonus is getting to see her act alongside a young Ingrid Pitt, another cult legend.
-This is a pretty cheesy movie, but the suspense is actually good in places and Soledad looks good and handles the material well.
+This is a pretty cheesy movie, but the suspense is actually good in places and Soledad looks great and handles the material well.

-La familia y uno más (1965)...Patricia
+*La familia y... uno más (1965)...Patricia

 ...aka The Family Plus One